-If you're ever driving and the SECURITY light comes on, you will be able to restart your engine if you turn it off.
-Your PASS-Key II system, however, is not working properly and must be serviced by your dealer.
-Your vehicle is not protected by the PASS-Key II system.
+If the engine is running and the SECURITY message comes on, you will be able to restart the engine if you turn the engine off.
+However, your Passlock system is not working properly and must be serviced by your dealer.
+Your vehicle is not protected by Passlock at this time.
+You may also want to check the fuse (see "Fuses and Circuit Breakers" in the Index).
+See your dealer for service.

-If you lose or damage a PASS-Key II ignition key, see your dealer or a locksmith who can service PASS-Key II to have a new key made.
-In an emergency, call the Buick Premium Roadside Assistance Center at 1-800-252-1112.
-In Canada, call 1-800-268-6800.
+In an emergency, call the Chevrolet Roadside Assistance Center at 1-800-CHEV-USA® (1-800-243-8872).
+(In Canada, call 1-800-268-6800.)